Gabriel Veron

-Gabriel Veron Fonseca de Souza (born 3 September 2002), known as Gabriel Veron, is a Brazilian professional footballer who plays for FC Porto as a winger.
+Gabriel Veron Fonseca de Souza (born 3 September 2002), known as Gabriel Veron, is a Brazilian professional footballer who plays as a winger or forward for Juventude, on loan from Primeira Liga club Porto.

+He began his career at Palmeiras, making 95 appearances and scoring 14 goals, while winning honours including the Copa Libertadores in 2020 and 2021.
+In 2022, he joined Porto for €10.25 million.

+Early life

+Veron was born in Assu, Rio Grande do Norte, where he wished to follow his father's career path as a cowboy.
+His middle name was a tribute to Argentina international Juan Sebastián Verón; a neighbour had three daughters and desired to see a boy named after his favourite player, a wish granted by Veron's mother.

 Club career

+Palmeiras

-Born in Assu, Rio Grande do Norte, Veron joined Palmeiras' youth setup in 2017, from local side Santa Cruz de Natal.
+Veron joined Palmeiras' youth setup in 2017, from local side Santa Cruz de Natal.
 In June of the following year, he was the top goalscorer and the best player of the Mundial de Clubes de La Comunidad de Madrid Sub-17, helping the under-17 squad lift their first international trophy.

 On 14 November 2018, Veron signed his first professional deal with Verdão, until 2021.
 Roughly one year later, after returning from international duty, he agreed to a pre-contract until 2024, active on his 18th birthday.

 Veron made his first team – and Série A – debut on 28 November 2019, coming on as a second-half substitute for Willian in a 1–0 away loss against Fluminense.
-On 5 December, after coming on only in the second-half, he scored twice and provided an assist to Dudu in a 5–1 home routing of Goiás; by doing so, he became the second-youngest player to score for the club.
-Veron is also the youngest player to score in a Libertadores match.
+On 5 December, after coming on only in the second half, he scored twice and provided an assist to Dudu in a 5–1 home routing of Goiás; by doing so, he became the second-youngest player to score for the club.

-On 22 July 2022 Veron was announced as the new number 7 for his current team Porto for a reported amound of 10.25 million euros.
+In Palmeiras' run to winning the Copa do Brasil in 2020, Veron scored the only goal on 5 November in a last-16 home win over Red Bull Bragantino on Abel Ferreira's debut as head coach, and again six days later in a 3–0 quarter-final victory over Ceará.
+The team also won the Copa Libertadores, with him netting in 5–0 wins at Allianz Parque over Tigre (last group game) and Delfín (two goals, round of 16, second leg).

+On 30 November 2021, with Palmeiras fielding youngsters immediately after winning the Libertadores for the third consecutive time, Veron scored to conclude a 3–1 win at Cuiabá and was sent off with a second yellow card for removing his shirt.
+After the team won the 2022 Campeonato Paulista against São Paulo, he had six titles at the age of 19.

+In July 2022, Veron was fined 40% of his wages by Palmeiras after being caught drinking in a party.
+He was later criticized by Abel Ferreira, urging him to "not waste his talent".